Translated by Jay Issei Karslake

 When leaving Japan, customs will take your purchase record seal and you can take your tax-free goods home with you.

 Please note, you will have to fill out paperwork each time you purchase something duty-free, and please note that procedures vary by store.
 At some places, the duty-free sign-up is done at a counter before you make your payment.

 Sometimes, however, you will need to pay full price at the register first and then go to a duty-free counter or center within the shop to have the tax amount returned to you.

 There are many Japanese duty-free shops located in airports and major metropolises, like Tokyo, Osaka, and Kyoto.
 In addition, most shopping centers, department stores, and major clothing stores have duty-free counters inside.
 These include but are not limited to retailers like Don Quijote, UNIQLO, and Tokyu Hands.

-Take advantage of the red mark shown below, issued by the Japan Tourism Agency, so that you can find duty free shops in Japan.
-For more information on duty free shop locations nationwide and signing up for duty free, please look at the Japan Tourism Agency site.
+Take advantage of the red mark shown above, issued by the Japan Tourism Agency to find duty free shops in Japan.
+For more information on duty free shop locations nationwide and how to sign up for duty free, please take a look at the Japan Tourism Agency Site.

-When traveling abroad it’s great fun to get out and go sightseeing, but sometimes it’s just as nice to head out shopping for a break.
-How about creating some new memories and getting the most out of your money by shopping at duty free stores in Japan?
+When traveling abroad it is fun to explore local goods and get souvenirs.
+Why not get the most out of your money by shopping at duty free stores in Japan?